 In June 2019, sequa established a project office and hired a team in Teheran, Iran, in order to implement a vocational training and education project for Afghan refugees living in Iran (ARIVET).
 The project targets Afghan refugees currently living in Iran with the aim to improve their employability and to secure their livelihood.
 With the skills provided by the project, the Afghan refugees shall, when the time comes, access job opportunities in their home country in order to return to Afghanistan voluntarily.

 Estimations point to around 3 million Afghan refugees who are currently living in Iran.
 The majority of them fled from armed conflicts in their country or lost their means of existence through diverse acts of war.
-Only about one third of the refugees are in the possession of the Amayesh card, which enables them to stay legally in Iran and to take up employment there.
-While the Iranian state imposed restrictions on the refugees in the 1990s and carried out massive deportations, in recent years the rights of refugees have been expanded, which also includes access to services and support offered by the Iranian state.
+About one third of the refugees are in the possession of the Amayesh card, which enables them to stay legally in Iran and to take up employment there.
+In recent years the rights of refugees have been expanded, which also includes access to services and support offered by the Iranian state.
 The priority is to enable refugees to return voluntarily to their home country.

 The project is financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).